ruslanmv/ruslanmv.github.io/_posts/2020-09-20-Principal-Component-Analysis.md

 **Congratulations!** you have applied  Principal Component Analysis technique to reduce the dimensions of the number of features for the dataset.

+​																																				 Credits to Coursera.